balmli/com.samsung.smart/README.md

 Used to enable a secure connection to the TV.
 Normally this is set correctly when adding the device.

+To repair the secure connection, first set the "Secure connection" to 'off' and save settings, and the set it to 'on' and save settings.

 #### Frame TV support

 To be able to turn off 'The Frame', enable this.